 One-day last autumn, I had an overwhelming urge to enjoy a hot chocolate drink.
-Before I could think about it I was spooning cashews and hemp seeds into my blender, dropping in cacao powder, vanilla, and maple syrup.
-I then blended the whole thing up for about one minute.
+Before I could think about it I was spooning cashews and hemp seeds into my blender, as well as dropping in cacao powder, vanilla, and maple syrup.
+The next step was to the whole thing up for about one minute.

 Next, I popped the blended drink into a pan and gently heated on the stove, stirring a little as it heated over a couple of minutes.
-Then it started turning thick and super creamy.
-Of course!
+Then, to my surprise, it started turning thick and super creamy.
 The cacao powder and blended nuts and seeds were acting as a thickening agent.
 Divine cacao alchemy!
 And then I had a sip – OMG – talk about a drink of heaven in a mug!
 I’ve been whipping it up ever since.
 You only need a few minutes and it’s ready.

 A quick word about the benefits of cacao…

 Cacao is said to be exceedingly good for you.
-It contains heaps of phenylethylamine (not even sure I can pronounce it lol! also called PEA for short), which is known for elevating our mood and giving us that feel-good factor.
-Cacao is rich in flavonoids and antioxidants which are said to have healthy heart benefits (e.g. lowering blood pressure and improving good cholesterol).
+It contains heaps of phenylethylamine (not even sure I can pronounce it lol! but luckily it is also called PEA for short).
+This nutritient is known for elevating our mood and giving us that feel-good factor.
+Cacao is rich in flavonoids and antioxidants which have been shown to have healthy heart benefits (e.g. lowering blood pressure and improving good cholesterol).